 As a general rule, Booby Traps are indirect weapons that are not very discriminating about who or what they go off on, making them very susceptible to Finagle's Law, as illustrated above.
 As a result, any would-be Trap Master runs the risk of the trap going off on someone or something other than the intended target, often someone they don't want getting crippled, killed, humiliated in front of everyone, or outright pissed.
 And if this unfortunate trap-ee happens to be some big dude or creature who happened to get in the way, they may want to start running.

 Subtrope of Spanner in the Works.
-Sister trope to Self Offense, Bullying a Dragon and Pity the Kidnapper.
+Sister trope to Self-Offense, Mugging the Monster and Pity the Kidnapper.
 See also Hoist by His Own Petard for one who gets caught by their own trap.
 May lead to Unintentionally Notorious Crime or Murder by Mistake if the trap is deadly.

 Compare Accidental Kidnapping.